The Warden | The Companions | Grey Wardens | Fereldan Nobles | Orzammar | Non-Playable Characters | Awakening | DLC Characters

 - Evil Prince: This trope fits Bhelen to a 'T', although his ruthlessness is reserved for his fellow nobles: he's quite egalitarian and progressive towards the lower castes.

 - The Extremist Was Right: If he's elected king, he eases discrimination against the casteless and makes it easier for Orzammar to trade with outside world.
+The city as a whole is far better off in the sequels under his firm progressive rule than it would under the acquiescent traditionalist Harrowmont.
 The Noble caste throws a fit, but their obstinate regressiveness is what's slowly killing Orzammar society to begin with.

 - The Good King: What he becomes if he is elected by the Assembly, with a healthy dose of Good Is Not Soft.
 He encourages trade with the surface, gives the Casteless civil rights, allows them to join the army and, generally, moves Orzammar to the future.
-Banter between two dwarven ambassadors in Inquisition reveals that he supports Empress Celene in the power struggle for Orlais, trades food and other essentials with her, and has Orzammar well supplied and organized despite trade difficulties.
+Banter between two dwarven ambassadors in Inquisition reveals that he supports Empress Celene in the power struggle for Orlais (both being progressive and occasionally necessarily brutal rulers), trades food and other essentials with her, and has Orzammar well supplied and organized despite trade difficulties.
 Contrast these with Harrowmont.

 - Green-Eyed Monster: Like Trian, a few of his lines imply that he's always been jealous of the Dwarf Noble's charm and popularity, particularly with their father.